RaphaelRochet/arch-update/README.md

 - Optional update count display on panel
 - Optional notification on new updates (defaults to off)
 - Launcher for your favorite update command
-- Comes in English, French, Czech, German languages.
+- Comes in English, French, Czech, German, Spanish languages.
 (Thanks translators !)

 ## Changes

+### v6
+- Added Spanish language

 ### v5
 - Option to have permanent notifications